-A more detailed version of the history of The Message can be found in the books Message 20 – Celebrating Two Decades of Changed Lives (Message Books) and Andy Hawthorne’s Diary of a Dangerous Vision (Survivor), both available from our online shop.
+A more detailed version of the history of The Message can be found in Andy Hawthorne’s Diary of a Dangerous Vision (Survivor), available from our online shop.

 The Message Trust has its roots in Message ’88, a week-long youth mission that took place at the Manchester Apollo in 1988, pioneered by our founder and CEO Andy Hawthorne and his brother and business partner Simon.
 Having employed many young men in their Wythenshawe clothing factory and discovering how little they knew of Jesus, Andy and Simon felt stirred to do something that relevantly presented the good news in language they could understand.

 Andy felt his vision confirmed by God when, a few hours after dreaming up the plan for what became Message ’88, and feeling somewhat deflated by the scale of what they were getting into, he opened his Bible:

 I read my set Bible reading for the day, Isaiah 43:18–21: ‘Forget the former things; do not dwell on the past.
 See, I am doing a new thing!
 Now it springs up; do you not perceive it?
 I am making a way in the wilderness and streams in the wasteland.
 The wild animals honour me, the jackals and the owls, because I provide water in the wilderness and streams in the wasteland, to give drink to my people, my chosen, the people I formed for myself that they may proclaim my praise.’

 ‘I don’t think there are actually any better or more relevant verses anywhere in the Bible that I could have read back then.
 They remain the touchstone words upon which everything we do is built, and 25 years on you will see them prominently displayed around our headquarters.